wickedest/irs-form-filler/README.md

 `irs-form-filler` is a tool for filling out Internal Revenue Service (IRS) income tax forms for the 2021 tax year.
 Given a simple input file, this tool will generate a series of documents for filing with the IRS.

-This tool was designed to file taxes for US citizens who reside abroad, file their taxes within their country of residence and need to submit their taxes to the IRS with (hopefully) $0.00 amount owed.
+This tool was designed to file taxes for US citizens who reside abroad and file their taxes within their country of residence and need to submit their taxes to the IRS with (hopefully) $0.00 amount owed.
 Some companies charge substiantial amounts for filing, and this is a punative tax on US citizens living abroad.

 Actually, this tool was specifically designed to file taxes for its author.
-Unless you fit the specific profile (i.e. married, filing separately, no dependents, etc.), then you may not find this tool very useful.
+Unless you fit the specific profile (i.e. married, filing separately, no dependents, etc.), then this tool may not work for you out-of-the-box.
 However, I am happy to accept PR that might extend the functionality of the scripts so as to support other filers, such as single filers, etc., but you have to do the work.
 See [CONTRIBUTING.md](./CONTRIBUTING.md).

-This tool takes an input YAML file, e.g.:
+This tool takes an input YAML file, with your personal and finandical details e.g.:

 ```yaml
 firstName: Joe